All Episodes

 And I can allow that to happen.

-And then we're not gonna offend people.
+And then we're not going to offend people.

-Well, let them blow us up before we offend them.
+We'll let them blow us up before we offend them.

-Well, the Democrats are sort of in the same Circumstance.
+Well, the Democrats are sort of in the same circumstance.

 They're losing elections, but they are not blaming and focusing on the real reasons themselves.